 Many of the fishing piers along the coast feature amenities like restrooms, seating, bait shops, lighting and even restaurants.
 Inland, the selection includes shaded docks overlooking quiet lakes where you can reel in everything from largemouth bass to bluegill.

 A South Carolina fishing license is required for anglers 16 and older whether you're fishing in saltwater or freshwater.
-The non-resident rate for a 14-day license is $11.
-You can pick one up at tackle shops, sporting goods stores and some discount chain stores like Walmart.
+You can pick one up at tackle shops, sporting goods stores and some discount chain stores like Walmart

 Here are 10 awesome fishing piers in South Carolina:

-1. Apache Fishing Pier.
-At 1,206 feet, this Myrtle Beach favorite claims title to the longest wooden fishing pier on the East Coast.
+At 1,206 feet, this Myrtle Beach favorite claims title to the longest wood fishing pier on the East Coast.
 The full-service facility offers rod rental packages, bait and even a photographer to capture your trophy fish fresh out of the water.
-Daily bottom fishing rate is $9.50 and includes two rods.

-10. Santee State Park.
-A lovely fishing spot in well-known Santee Cooper Country, the park offers a handicapped-accessible pier for anglers looking to reel in some of Lake Marion's famed trophy-sized catfish.
+A lovely fishing spot in well-known Santee Cooper Country, Santee State Park offers a handicapped-accessible pier for anglers looking to reel in some of Lake Marion's famed trophy-sized catfish.
 Other species to target include largemouth and striped bass, bream and crappie.